SEG Home > The History of Saltford > A - Z > Admiral Kelly

 slaves was sold, including the kroomen2.
 After a couple of years Sam Quashie managed to escape and find his way back on board the British man of war Morgiana, at Bahia, to tell the above story.

 Sierra-Leone, 30 Dec 1819, have lost Mr. Dunbar, surgeon; Mr. Holbrook, master; the gunner, and a master's-mate due to the fever4 prevalent on this coast, and which is now subsiding.

 Portsmouth 13 Jan 1821 reports received from the West Coast of Africa state that the Pheasant, Capt.
-Kelly, had captured a small Portuguese schooner Novo Felicidade, 11 tons, with 71 slaves on board, 31 of whom were women, crowded into a space 8 feet 4 inches long, 4 feet 8 inches broad, and 2 feet 7 inches high [metric equivalent: 254 cms long x 132 cms broad x 79 cms high.
+Kelly, had captured [Note: captured on 30 July 1819] a small Portuguese schooner Nova Felicidade, 11 tons, with 71 slaves on board, 31 of whom were women, crowded into a space 8 feet 4 inches long, 4 feet 8 inches broad, and 2 feet 7 inches high [metric equivalent: 254 cms long x 132 cms broad x 79 cms high.
 Note: This is slightly different than the measurements given by Captain Kelly in his judicial evidence to the Court at Sierra Leone (see below)].

 Sierra Leone 17 Jun 1821 Was to the leeward of Sierra Leone.

 Jul 1821 has, with the Snapper, examined 16 vessels which were considered to be capable of carrying slaves: 12 Portuguese; 3 French; and one Spanish.